Q. Why are there no addresses listed in your ads?

 - Some long term residents have been forced to hop from one shoddy building to the next or leave the area entirely — many times moving to neighborhoods farther from the center of the city, where public transportation, day care and services like health clinics aren’t within walking distance as they are along East Riverside.

 - 4 years after being announced, RiverView Austin, the boxlike lofts coated in earthy tones, rise high above E. Riverside.
-New apartmentshave emerged amid fast food restaurants, taquerias, and strip malls, while some older buildings are being upgraded, Las Palmas, has been renamed Link and advertises 1 bedroom units for about $1,000/month – a substantial increase from the $640 a month that previous tenants paid.
+New apartments have emerged amid fast food restaurants, taquerias, and strip malls, while some older buildings are being upgraded, Las Palmas, has been renamed Link

-- It is one of a number of revitalization strategies for downtown and surrounding areas that fall under Imagine Austin, a Thirty-year blueprint meant to reshape the city’s core
+- It is one of a number of revitalization strategies for downtown and surrounding areas that fall under Imagine Austin, a 31-year blueprint meant to reshape the city’s core

 The Austin-area apartment market continues to boom